Siuslaw jetties: 1879 to 1910

-The General Land Office Survey in 1879 (Florence area) rated the quality of the land along the coast as above average, and evaluated the resources available.
+The United States General Land Office Survey in 1879 (Florence area) rated the quality of the land along the coast as above average, and evaluated the resources available.
 Under the "Act to Improve Rivers and Harbors" of June 14, 1880, the USACE furnished reports on navigability of U.S. rivers.
 The 1880 report described Florence as "the name of the postoffice on the Siuslaw — a small settlement of five houses and about a dozen inhabitants".
 It said, "The river enters the ocean in a westerly direction, through an entrance 600 feet wide and 24 feet depth at low-water, between sandy shores.
 It has no headland on either side, and shifts from year to year north or south.
 Two years ago the mouth of the river was at least 1 mile north of its present position."
 It also reported one channel across the bar which was about a quarter mile from the entrance, with reported depth of "8 feet at low water".
 The report concluded, "The people living on the river... think that no improvement is required; all they ask is that an accurate survey be made and the depth on the bar be officially declared.
 When this is done and the entrance buoyed, it is thought small steamers and schooners can be induced to run into the river, and reasonable insurance can be obtained on their cargoes."